jellyfin/jellyfin-media-player/README.md

 ## Building on Linux

 Plex Media Player officially requires Qt 5.9.5.
-Our users have indicated that Qt 5.10 also builds correctly.
-Qt 5.11 is _incompatible_ and should be avoided.
+Our users have indicated that Qt 5.10 and 5.11 also builds correctly.
+However, Qt 5.11.0 and 5.11.1 versions are _incompatible_ and should be avoided.
 Please consider building PMP within a dedicated VM or Docker container if your system has a Qt version installed newer than 5.9.5.
 Downgrading a system Qt will cause issues in other applications depending on a newer Qt version.

 These instructions are for Ubuntu 16.04 LTS.
 They were tested on a fresh install without extra options and with auto-updates applied.